tacobayle/ansibleAviLscBootstrap/README.md

 1. Wait for the Avi portal to be up
 2. Generate variable to feed the python SDK
 3. Update the password
+4. Create accounts with aito-generated password for automation accounts
-4. Create a security passphrase for the backup
+5. Create a security passphrase for the backup
-5. Configure glocal config.
+6. Configure glocal config.
-6. export the credentials to an external file for further configuration
+7. export the credentials to an external file for further usage

 ## Run the playbook: